damon-murdoch/emerald-battle-revolution/README.md

 Please see below for the Dragapult Emerald project changelog.
 For changes related to the PokeEmerald Expanded project, please see the [PokeEmerald Changelog](./CHANGELOG.md).

 ### Ver.
+0.2.0

+Implemented EV/IV increasing/decreasing items - Some Pokeblock-only berries have been repurposed to increase or decrease IVs by one, and Zinc/Carbos/etc. have been modified to provide 28 EVs at a time in their respective stat, requiring only 9 to reach the maximum value (252).
+Feathers have also been modified to provide 4 of their respective stats, which can be useful for building more fine-grained EV spreads.
+EV-reducing berries have also been modified to reduce stats by 28.
+Item descriptions have been updated to reflect the new behavior.
+New TM behavior has been tested and verified.
+A bug was fixed where mom would be placed outside (for the running shoes encounter), even though this encounter has been removed from the game.

+### Ver.
 0.1.1

 Updated TM behavior based on [this](https://github.com/pret/pokeemerald/wiki/Infinite-TM-usage) tutorial, now